 Morrissey Ridge, Fernie, Photo Destination BC Kari Medig

-Located on Hwy 3 in the extreme southeastern corner of British Columbia, 31 km (15 mi) south of Sparwood and 42 km (26 mi) west of the Alberta/British Columbia border.
+Located on Hwy 3 in the extreme southeastern corner of British Columbia, 31 km (19 mi) south of Sparwood and 42 km (26 mi) west of the Alberta/British Columbia border.
+Further north 66 km (41 mi) via Hwy 3 and 43 is the community of Elkford.

 Coal was discovered in the Crowsnest area of Southeastern British Columbia more than 100 years ago by prospectors looking for gold.
 In 1897, William Fernie reported a major discovery which led to the formation of the Crows Nest Pass Coal Company.
 The mining community which emerged in 1897 was named Fernie, in honour of the miner whose efforts helped to establish the new industry.